-Since 1969 and every other year thereafter, the Nuremberg Christkind is selected to represent the spirit of Christmas in Germany.
+Ever since 1969, the Nuremberg Christkind is selected to represent the spirit of Christmas in Germany.
 She wears a long white dress with golden stars, a golden crown, and has long blonde curls.
 She is the German equivalent to the American children's Santa Claus.

 Each year, the Christkind recites a prologue to open the Nuremberg Christmas Market.
 Throughout the season the Christkind makes appearances at over 150 charitable institutions.
 She brings joy to those in nursing homes, hospitals, and kindergartens.
 The Christkind however is not restricted to just the Nuremberg area.
 She travels around the world and has visited cities such as Chicago and Philadelphia.